-- We understood how the Company is complying with those frameworks through discussions with the Audit Committee and Company Secretary and review of the Company's documented policies and procedures. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the key risks impacting the financial statements.
+- We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the key risks impacting the financial statements.
 We identified a fraud risk with respect to incomplete or inaccurate revenue recognition through incorrect classification of special dividends.
 Further discussion of our approach is set out in the section on key audit matters above. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved review of the reporting to the Directors with respect to the application of the documented policies and procedures and review of the financial statements to ensure compliance with the reporting requirements of the Company. - We assessed whether the Company's control environment is adequate for the size and operating model of such a listed investment company.
+Our procedures involved review of the reporting to the Directors with respect to the application of the documented policies and procedures and review of the financial statements to ensure compliance with the reporting requirements of the Company.